MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 The user can receive real-time meeting events.
 As soon as any app is associated with a meeting, the actual meeting start and meeting end time are shared with the bot.

-Actual start and end time of a meeting are different from the scheduled start and end time.
-The meeting details API provides the scheduled start and end time while the event provides the actual start and end time.
+Actual start and end time of a meeting are different from scheduled start and end time.
+The meeting details API provides the scheduled start and end time.
+The event provides the actual start and end time.

 ### Prerequisite